nathan-king/portfolio/README.md

 # Nathan King | Professional Portfolio

-A portfolio using React written in TypeScript
+A portfolio using React and written in TypeScript

 ## Tools